Frequently Asked Questions

 How Are Lessons Structured?

 Initial swimming lessons are one-on-one, 4 days per week (Monday through Thursday) for 3-6 weeks.
 Lessons for children under 4 years are 10 minutes long.
-Lessons for children 4 years and older are 20 minutes long.
+Lessons for 4 and 5 year olds are 20 minutes long.
 Each swim lesson builds upon the previous day’s lesson, so there is measurable progress each week.

 How Long Does the Program Take?